La5te2/ChessAI/Eleginus.md

 - $\mathcal I_E=\{0,\ldots,4671\}$ is the fixed action-index set, and $i_E(a)$ is the index of a legal action.
 - $\theta_V$ denotes the trainable parameters of the Value network.
-- $R_t\in[0,1]$ is the supervision target for the state $x_t$ recorded before ply $t$.
+- $R_t\in[0,1]$ is the training target for the state $x_t$ recorded before ply $t$.
 - $V(x)\in[0,1]$ is the Value network prediction computed from $\phi_E(x)$.

 Neural targets and terminal scores deliberately share the same range and perspective, so search can replace a leaf prediction directly with an exact rule outcome.
-The selected supervision source then determines the statistical meaning of Value: result supervision estimates expected game score, while annotation supervision estimates a transformed numerical annotation.
+The source of the training targets determines the statistical meaning of Value.
+A model fitted to game-result targets estimates expected game score.
+A model fitted to comment-derived targets estimates the transformed numerical evaluation.

 ## 2. State and Action Encoding